 - 11 hours of battery life: enough power to get you through long flights and bus rides

 If you’re looking to get the most budget-friendly option that gives you all of the best features, the Acer Spin 3 is a fantastic choice.
 This new Acer generation of laptops has the 10th generation i5 Intel processors.
-This means you get the same computing power as with the Macbook Air.
+This means you get the same computing power as with Apple’s 2020 Macbook Air.

 The convertible laptop option allows you to use it as a regular laptop or as a tablet.
 The Acer Spin 3 also has specific tablet and tent modes where the screen will rotate and format itself to make viewing much easier.
 The stylus it comes with is of good quality and works great for note-taking.
 Most buyers find they don’t need to buy another stylus since the included one is so well-built.